BirdseyeSoftware/lein-dalap.docs/articles/getting_started.md

 ## What to read next

-You may want to check out the [dalap][dalap_url] project in general, and how to use it to generate HTML templates using the same rule transformation system we use in lein-dalap.
+You may want to check out the [dalap][dalap_url] project.
+It is also being used to generate HTML from Clojure forms with the same *css-like* rule transformation system in lein-dalap.

 [cljsbuild_crossovers]: https://github.com/emezeske/lein-cljsbuild/blob/0.2.9/doc/CROSSOVERS.md
 [dalap_url]: https://github.com/BirdseyeSoftware/dalap